bradsquicciarini/kernel-panic/README.md

 # Kernel Panic

-Repository for Term Project for CS 174A for UCLA.
+Term Project for CS 174A for UCLA.

 ## Team Members